jeronimomaths/jeronimomaths.github.io/index.md

 My research lies at the intersection of group theory, geometric topology, and metric geometry, placing it within the area of geometric group theory.
 I am particularly interested in the large scale geometry of infinite groups and spaces, especially through invariants such as quasi-isometry invariants.
 This is in part motivated by the conjectural quasi-isometry classification of nilpotent groups.

-Much of my work has focused on the study of filling functions of groups and space, such as the Dehn function, a fundamental quasi-isometry invariant of groups.
+Much of my work has focused on the study of filling functions, such as the Dehn function, a fundamental quasi-isometry invariant of groups.
 More recently, I have been interested in studying automorphism groups of non-positively curved groups, including right-angled Artin groups.

 Here is my <a href="CV/CV_GarciaMejia.pdf">CV</a>.